 With red dot sights (RDS) you not have the issue of eye relief.
 People put red dots all over weapons.
 Unfortunately some of those placements are subpar.
 When you think about the firearm, specifically the AR-15 platform, you need to place optics were there will be the least amount of free movement.
 That place is on the actual upper receiver.
 Personal preference plus additional equipment is going to dictate where exactly you want to put your optic on the upper receiver.
 Rear backup iron sights, magnifiers, night vision all take up space on the upper receiver if you use them.
 Ultimately it is user preference on where one will place their optic on the rail of the upper receiver.
 With so many variances in peoples’ facial structure there is no specific right place to put an RDS.
 Some prefer the RDS forward on the receiver while others prefer is all the way back on the receiver.
 You may want to experiment with all the potential mounting areas before making a decision.

 When using any type of optic, a solid mounting area is mandatory.
 Again, this optimal area is on the rail of the upper receiver.
 Placing an optic on an area of the weapon that may move independently of the barrel removes any accuracy the combination of weapon and RDS may have provided (that hobby gun plus airsoft optic again).
-Placing a red dot on handguards is not a good idea unless you are running a monolithic upper receiver manufactured by a quality company.
+Placing a red dot on handguards is not a good idea unless you are running a monolithic upper receiver manufactured by a quality company, *there still may be movement that is not obvious based on pressure you place on the handguard.
 A monolithic upper receiver is both the upper receiver and handguard all in one piece.
 Free float handguards just mean the hand guards are not in contact with the barrel and attaches at the receiver – they are not monolithic and still have movement.
 From 1 to 7 yards you may not notice a difference, the further the distance to target the more dramatic the variance.
 I have heard shooters defend mounting their RDS on their handguard rails saying they are faster this way and they prefer an unobstructed view – obviously at the cost of accuracy.